-- NAME the name of the trustpoint to be set up. - Note that only the 'local' trustpoint is supported prior to release 5.5.2-1.
-Starting with release 5.5.2-1, all trustpoints are supported.
+NAME - the name of the local trustpoint to be set up.
+Note that only the 'local' trustpoint is supported as of 5.4.7-1.

-Once the trustpoint is set up with the above command, a 2048-bit RSA key and a self-signed certificate are created in either flash or NVS, depending on whether secure mode is enabled or not on the OpenFlow switch.
+Once the 'local' trustpoint is set up, a 2048-bit RSA key and a self-signed certificate are created in either Flash or NVS, depending on whether secure mode is enabled or not on the OpenFlow switch.
 They will remain unless the user deletes the trustpoint with the no variant of the command.

 Step 2.
-Specify a trustpoint to authenticate the TLS encryption awplus(config)#openflow ssl trustpoint NAME awplus(config) #no openflow ssl trustpoint
+Specify a trustpoint to authenticate the TLS encryption awplus(config) #openflow ssl trustpoint NAME awplus(config) #openflow controller <controller-name> ssl A.B.C.D <1-65535>

-■ NAME - the name of the trustpoint to be used for authentication.
+NAME - the name of the trustpoint to be used for authentication.